JohnUiterwyk/GeneticVision/README.md

 - create a folder for the images `$ mkdir training-images/` and add source/target pairs of images using the convention described in the "Preparing Training Images" section.
 - Run GV with the images directory `$ ~/genetic-vision/bin/GeneticVision --evolve --images ./training-images`

+#### GUI CMake Option

+To compile the application with support for an output to a window, compile with the Cmake option "-D GUI=ON".
+You will need to have installed OpenCV with HighGui support enabled.

 ## Developer Guide